 Debut comic: Young Avengers v1 #1

 The current leader of the team and co-protagonist of the fourth volume of Hawkeye.
-Kate had it all.
-A complete family with a loving mother, a spoiled but still sweet older sister and a father with lots and lots of money, yet she wasn't very happy with that last thing since she always had a compulsive desire to help others instead of living the high life (probably because of her mother's influence).
+Kate had it all: a complete family with a loving mother, a Spoiled Sweet older sister and an extremely wealthy father.
+Despite all of this, she developed a compulsive desire to help others instead of living the high life (probably because of her mother's influence).
 One day, a guy assaulted her in a park and left her traumatized.
-After grieving a lot and even going to psychologists, she realized that the only person that could bring her out of her depression was herself, so she started training intensely on many forms of combat and with many kinds of weapons to make sure no one ever had to go through what she experienced.
-The day of her sister's weeding, a group of criminals irrupted in the church demanding the usual things but the Young Avengers appeared to save the day, it was then when she decided to join the team and after some discussion with the members of the team they accepted.
-Currently she is living in Los Angeles, broke and working as a part time investigator to get some money.
+After grieving and attending therapy, she realized the only person that could bring her out of her depression was herself.
+Soon afterwards, she started intense training in different kinds of combat and weaponry to ensure no one ever had to go through what she experienced.
+The day of her sister's wedding, a group of criminals held the ceremony hostage.
+When she assisted the Young Avengers in saving the day, she decided to join the team and was eventually accepted.
+Currently she is back in New York, still in contact with her team and helping Clint Barton too.
 Also, she is single.

-She doesn't have any powers but she is skilled in many martial arts and also with many weapons, particularly her ability with the bow and arrows is so high that it is sometimes implied to rival those of Clint Barton himself.
-Also, she is a great tactician and strategist usually planning and leading the battles of the Young Avengers.
+She doesn't have any powers but she is skilled in many martial arts and weapons, specifically a bow and arrows.
+Her skill with them is sometimes implied to rival those of Clint Barton himself.
+Also, she is a great tactician and strategist, usually planning and leading the battles of the Young Avengers.

-10-Minute Retirement: Not exactly 10 minutes but after a few months of announcing her retirement she was convinced to come back by Clint Barton to help him in some personal jobs not related to The Avengers.
+10-Minute Retirement: After a few months of "retirement", she was convinced by Clint Barton to help him in some personal jobs not related to The Avengers.
 Sometime later she came back full time with her old team.

 In Hawkeye #7 she had to get medicines for some people trapped in a hotel so in order to move faster, she ripped her dress while apologising to the designers that made it, later she fought some criminals too.